 Why do the U.S. economic recovery and labor market require ongoing monetary policy support through the purchase of longer-term Treasury securities and agency mortgage-backed securities?

 In light of the cumulative progress toward maximum employment and the improvement in the outlook for labor market conditions since the inception of this program, the Committee decided at its December 2013 meeting to modestly reduce the pace of its asset purchases beginning in January 2014.
-At its January, March, April, and June 2014 meetings, the Committee decided to make further measured reductions in the pace of its asset purchases.
-Beginning in July, the Committee will add to its holdings of agency mortgage-backed securities at a pace of $15 billion per month, and will add to its holdings of longer-term Treasury securities at a pace of $20 billion.
+At its subsequent meetings in January, March, April, June, and July of 2014, the Committee decided to make further measured reductions in the pace of its asset purchases.
+Beginning in August, the Committee will add to its holdings of agency mortgage-backed securities at a pace of $10 billion per month, and will add to its holdings of longer-term Treasury securities at a pace of $15 billion.
 The Committee is maintaining its existing policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities and of rolling over maturing Treasury securities at auction.
 The Committee's sizable and still-increasing holdings of longer-term securities will continue to support the recovery by maintaining downward pressure on longer-term interest rates, such as mortgage rates, and by making broader financial conditions more favorable for household and business spending and investment.